arkhn/warehouse-api/fhir-api/README.md

 ### Running the stack

-This service depends on a postgres database (fhirbase) in order to work properly.
+This service depends on a mongo database (fhirstore) in order to work properly.
 We advise you run the services with `docker-compose` [(see usage here)](../README.md).
 In case you already have your own database running, you should edit the configuration with your db host, username, password [TODO!].
 You can then simply run the service using :
 ```bash
 python app.py
 # Open your browser to http://localhost:5000/api